 Induced pluripotent stem cells (iPS cells) are cells that scientists can reprogram to act as stem cells, for use in regenerative medicine.

-After collecting the stem cells, scientists usually
+After collecting the stem cells, scientists usually store them in liquid nitrogen for future use.

 Historically, the use of stem cells in medical research has been controversial.